-Currently approved RAF inhibitor therapies do not inhibit both molecules in the dimer.
-Consequently, the non-inhibited molecule in the dimer is activated as depicted in the figure below.
-Therefore, instead of inhibiting the MAPK signaling pathway, the drug activates signaling, which is referred to as paradoxical activation or pathway rebound.
-This pathway rebound, which sometimes reaches levels that are significantly higher than the original signal, limits the RAF inhibitor's efficacy against cancer growth and also often causes other unwanted effects such as spurring additional cancer growth in non-cancerous tissues.
-For example, patients with Class I mutations treated by Zelboraf (vemurafenib) have been shown to develop squamous cell carcinomas (SCCs) and skin hyperplasias (e.g., hyperkeratosis) because this pathway rebound activates the MAPK signaling pathway in previously normal skin tissue.

-Pathway rebound is a limitation of approved RAF kinase inhibitors.

-In Class II BRAF mutations, the dimer is asymmetric and the active site of the second BRAF molecule is structurally distinct, making it difficult for current therapies to effectively inhibit RAF dimer dependent signaling.
-Furthermore, in Class III BRAF mutations, the second molecule of the dimer is often CRAF (see figure above), which emphasizes the requirement to bind and inhibit both BRAF and CRAF for effective signaling inhibition.
-To effectively block both molecules in these dimers, while avoiding pathway rebound and maintaining anti-tumor efficacy in patients with Class II and Class III BRAF mutations, a compound needs to have activity across RAF isoforms while maintaining selectivity against other kinases.
+Pathway rebound occurs when a drug inhibits only one molecule in the BRAF dimer.
+In this situation, the non-inhibited molecule in the dimer is activated and leads to signaling rebound.
+Therefore, instead of inhibiting the pathway, the drug activates the pathway, which is referred to as paradoxical activation or pathway rebound.
+This pathway rebound, which sometimes reaches levels that are even higher than the original signal, limits the RAF inhibitor's efficacy against cancer growth and also often causes other unwanted effects such as spurring additional cancer growth.
+Currently approved therapies do not inhibit both molecules in the dimer.
+To be effective in Class II and Class III BRAF mutations, a molecule needs to inhibit multiple forms of RAF.
+In Class II BRAF mutations, the dimer is asymmetric and the active site of the second BRAF molecule is modified, making it difficult for current therapies to achieve broad coverage.
+Furthermore, in Class III BRAF mutations, the second molecule is often a CRAF molecule also requiring broad RAF inhibition to inhibit the signal.
+To effectively block both molecules in these dimers, while avoiding pathway rebound and maintaining anti-tumor efficacy in patients with Class II and Class III BRAF mutations, a compound needs to have broad affinity across RAF isoforms while maintaining selectivity against other kinases.